BoeJaker/Docker-MediaServer/README.md

 # Configuration

 Configuration is achieved through the .env file here you can set usernames, passwords, ports, directories and other key build info.
 To start configuration save a copy of .env.example as .env and open it for editing.

-Each value is well described in the .env file, so they wont be outlined here.
-Each relates to environment variables used in the docker compose or within the containers themselves.

-To start the twingate service you must input your twingate apikeys into those fields.
-Otherwise it will raise an error if you try to start that container
+Open the .env.example file in the projects root directory.

+If your not using a vpn, set QBITTORRENTVPN to 'false' instead of 'true'.
+If you are using a vpn, drop your wiregaurd configuration file in qbittorrent/config/wireguard and ensure its named wg0.conf

+If you would like to use twingate, include your endpoint keys (guide below) in the ACCESS_TOKEN & REFRESH_TOKEN variables, if not set TWINGATE to false.

-Volumes must be set for your media locations.
+Directories must be set for your media locations.
+Amend the directories variables to match those of your systems media files
+FILES: The top level directory of your server
+TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
+DOWNLOADS: Where downloads are stored
+CLOUD_FILES: Where cloud files are stored
+GAMES: Games directory for retroarch
+TV_SHOWS : Plex TV shows location
+FILMS: Plex films location

 Ports should be left in their default state unless you understand what you are doing.